LispCookbook/cl-cookbook/hashes.md

 a little overhead that makes assoc lists better if there are only a few key-value pairs to maintain.

+Alists can be used sometimes differently though:

+- they can be ordered
+- we can push cons cells that have the same key, remove the one in front and we have a stack
+- they have a human-readable printed representation
+- they can be easily (de)serialized
+- because of RASSOC, keys and values in alists are essentially interchangeable; whereas in hash tables, keys and values play very different roles (as usual, see CL Recipes for more).

 <a name="create"></a>